mr-nart/Kingmaker/NPCs/Adventurers/Amiri.md

 >One of the adventurer's called upon for the expeditions into the [[Stolen Lands]].

 ## Traits
-Boisterous barbarian, wielding a large greatsword they claim is the spoils of defeating a giant.
+Boisterous barbarian, wielding a large greatsword which she claim is the spoils of defeating a giant.
 Enjoys stories of bravery.

 ## Motivations